gnosischain/documentation/docs/bridges/usebridges.md

-You can view and monitor your transactions by visiting this URL: https://bridge-explorer.dev.gnosisdev.com/bridge-explorer
+You can view and monitor your transactions by visiting this URL: https://bridge-explorer.gnosischain.com/bridge-explorer/latest-transactions

-- To see status of one specific transaction by pasting the transaction hash in https://bridge-explorer.dev.gnosisdev.com/bridge-explorer
+- To see status of one specific transaction by pasting the transaction hash in the explorer : https://bridge-explorer.gnosischain.com/bridge-explorer